WHA Presents O2 Safety Papers at 2024 ASTM G04 Symposium

 About the ASTM G04 Symposia

-The biannual ASTM G04 symposia provide a forum for the presentation and discussion of peer-reviewed papers on topics related to oxygen fire hazards and incidents, ignition mitigation strategies, and good practices that improve the safety and reliability of oxygen-enriched environments and other oxidizer systems and components.
+The ASTM G04 symposia provide a forum for the presentation and discussion of peer-reviewed papers on topics related to oxygen fire hazards and incidents, ignition mitigation strategies, and good practices that improve oxygen fire science and the overall safety and reliability of oxygen-enriched environments and other oxidizer systems and components.
 This event’s topics included:

-• Mathematical Modeling of Combustion Processes in Oxygen-Enriched Environments
+- Mathematical Modeling of Gas Flow and Combustion Processes in Oxygen-Enriched Environments

 The gathering is designed to expand the knowledge of oxygen system designers, engineers, safety professionals, industrial hygienists, manufacturers, suppliers, and end users.

 The 2024 ASTM G04 symposium was hosted October 23-24 in Prague, Czech Republic.
-WHA CEO Gwenael Chiffoleau, PhD, and Ted Steinberg, PhD, a professor at the Queensland University of Technology and an oxygen safety consultant with WHA, chaired the event.
+WHA CEO Gwenael Chiffoleau, PhD, and Professor Ted Steinberg, PhD, from Queensland University of Technology (Australia) and an oxygen safety consultant with WHA, chaired the event.

 Further reading: View and purchase past ASTM G04 papers.